MohanNagrurkar/Kabootar-NEWS/README.md

-This is the sample news headlines website bulid to get the daily insights.
+This is the news headlines website which gives the daily news insights.

 # Getting Started with Create React App